 Surprising results from a simple little procedure demonstrated by a scared, brave little girl..

 Breyanna sent me another email not too long ago...

 Dear: Mr. Walker

 I got two forth place ribons & Jewel did really good, he did not whenny for daytime once, at the end of the show I went a talked to the judge & he told me the reason he didn't place me any higher, it was because Jewel was, at one point trotting in the front end & walking in the rear ( i'm not shure about that one ), but anyway, the best part about my show was getting to ride around with my friend & not having to worry about him going beserk, I had more fun doing that than anything. oh & heres how it's going here at home.

 I can ride "WITHOUT" a bridle now ( but with a halter & reins ) , can go ride around the paster by my self.
 I can even ride bareback without a bridle ( but with a halter & reins ).

 It's changed my horse life, working with you.

-It is now a few years after Breyanna's family came to the farm.
-Not too long ago someone gave me a copy of the local paper and asked me if I knew the girl featured in the paper, "since you work with horses 'n all."
+Quite a few years after Breyanna's family came to the farm someone gave me a copy of the local paper and asked me if I knew the girl featured in the paper, "since you work with horses 'n all."
 It was Breyanna and Jewel.
-The article covered their relationship and how Breyanna is now a young horse trainer of note.
+The extensive article covered their relationship and how Breyanna was a young horse trainer of note.

 My videos are not glossy professional eye candy productions.
 They are not intended to be pretty, merely dispense some powerful information.
 In fact I call them "Wartznall Productions."
 There are a few moments when the audio leaves a little to be desired (This was one of my first videos before I got better sound equipment.)